Technical SEO

 426 Upgrade Required

-The 426 Upgrade Required error occurs when a server determines that the client's protocol is not acceptable and requires an upgrade in order to process the request.
+When a server determines that the client's protocol is not acceptable and requires an upgrade in order to process the request, a 426 error occurs.

 428 Precondition Required